Preparing for Spring with the Help of Asian Medicine, Part 2

 …Continuation of Part 1:

-When the liver energy is in balance we are able to make decisions and follow through with our creative visions.
+When the liver energy is in balance we can make decisions and follow through with our creative visions.
 This is a great time of year to begin new projects.
 When the liver energy is deficient we may lack the ability to make decisions or follow through with them.
-On the contrary, when this energy is excessive we may become “work-aholics,” so determined to accomplish our goals that we neglect our needs or our personal relationships.
+On the contrary, when this energy is excessive we may become “workaholics,” so determined to accomplish our goals that we neglect our needs or our relationships.

-Physically, this is a time to assess the health of our nails, tendons and eyes.
+Physically, this is a time to assess the health of our nails, tendons, and eyes.
 Nails should be strong and smooth with good color; not brittle or grooved.
 Tendons should be supple, flexible and strong.
 The eyes should be clear and bright, without yellow or red in the whites.
-Emotionally we can assess our health by witnessing if we are able to express our emotions in a healthy way, especially anger.
+Emotionally we can assess our health by witnessing if we can healthily express our emotions, especially anger.

-Through harmonizing with the springs energy we begin to feel energized, light and open.
+Through harmonizing with the energy of spring we begin to feel energized, light and open.
 With tendons supple and strong we can move easily through our day.
 With eyes clear and bright we can appreciate the beauty of spring.
 Enjoy your health and clarity this spring!

 Yasmin Spencer LAc, DAOM, Dipl.
 OM

 - Pitchford, Paul, “Healing with Whole Foods,” North Atlanta Books (Pub), 2002

 - Haas, Elson M., “Staying Healthy with the Seasons,” Celestial Arts (Pub), 2003